junxit/us-congress-bills-117/bill.md

   - **(B)** by inserting “not later than 60 days after such date” before “the Secretary shall”; and
 - **(3)** by adding at the end the following new paragraph:
   > - **(3)** Not later than June 30, 2023, and semiannually thereafter, the Secretary shall submit to the Committees on Veterans’ Affairs of the House of Representatives and the Senate a report on settlements described in paragraph (1)(I) of subsection (c), including, with respect to the period covered by the report—
-  >   - **(A)** the number of settlements initiated, the disposition of each settlement that was resolved, and the number of settlements that are pending or have not been implemented;
+  >   - **(A)** the number of settlements under negotiation or executed, and the number of executed settlements that have not been fully implemented;
-  >   - **(B)** the status of each such pending settlement, including any progress or lack of progress toward settlement and the implementation of such a settlement;
+  >   - **(B)** the explanation as to why any such executed settlement has not been fully implemented;
   >   - **(C)** a description of the metrics described in paragraph (4)(A) of such subsection; and
-  >   - **(D)** identification of settlement agreements that are not meeting such metrics and standards, or for which there has been any breach of the agreement.
+  >   - **(D)** identification of settlement agreements that are not meeting such metrics and standards, or for which the Assistant Secretary is aware of a determination that a breach of agreement has been found.